 Huge trees dot the landscape as our truck variously slithers and blasts through countless mud holes.
 At one, where several vehicles are stranded, someone suggests we open a Pizza Hut.
 Now we are told we are approximately 15 miles from Hpakan, with just two or three elephant spots left to pass.

 It's 6:15 p.m. and nearly dark, but we continue to push ahead.
 Cresting a hill, we come across a truck with a broken tie rod.
 No problem – except for the large pig wallowing in the mud beside it, blocking our path.
 Shouting and screaming produce only angry glares from the pig, which refuses to move.
-This is a tired statement, but one we must make – the beast is obviously in hog heaven.
+This is a tired statement, but one we must make – the damned swine was refusing to leave hog heaven.

-By this point, anything under two-feet deep is a baby mud hole and hardly merits mention.
+By this point, hole under two-feet deep is a baby and hardly merits mention.
 But there is a problem ahead, a stuck jeep and people digging.
-The jeep is seriously high-centered, and no amount of our tugging and pulling can free it.
+The Willy's is seriously high-centered, and no amount of our tugging and pulling can free it.
 So our driver decides to slip by on the edge, only to become helplessly high-centered himself.
 Additional vehicles halt behind us, as darkness and mosquitoes descend on the jungle.